-ADOPTS the [Recommendation R.1030 Revision 1 Quality Management for Aids to Navigation Authorities], as set out in the Annex
+ADOPTS the [Recommendation R.1030 Revision 1 Quality Management for Aids to Navigation Authorities], [as set out in the Annex]

-INVITES Members and aids to navigation authorities worldwide to implement the provisions of the Recommendation
+INVITES Members and marine aids to navigation authorities worldwide to implement the provisions of the Recommendation

-AUTHORISES the [Aids to Navigation Requirements and Management Committee] to keep the Recommendation under review and to propose amendments as necessary
+REQUESTS the [Aids to Navigation Requirements and Management Committee] to keep the Recommendation under review and to propose amendments as necessary

 REVOKES [Recommendation O-132 Xxx and Guideline Zzz 2004 Revision 3.2].

-In an earlier draft of this paper, the Secretariat use the term “Competent Authorities” where the draft text above uses “aids to navigation authorities”.
+In an earlier draft of this paper, the Secretariat use the term “Competent Authorities” where the draft text above uses “marine aids to navigation authorities”.
 The Chair of LAP then advised that “competent authority” is only defined for VTS.
 However the term “competent authority” is sometimes used to refer to an aids-to-navigation (buoys and beacons etc.) authority, and sometimes to one that may oversee local aids to navigation authorities in a specific country.
 Note that VTS is considered by IALA to be an aid to navigation.

 Which term should we use?
 If VTS is an aid to navigation, then “aids to navigation authority” seems to be the simple and clear term to employ.